Field-level permissions

 Field-level permissions work alongside Baserow’s role hierarchy (workspace → database → table) as an additional security layer.
 Members who can access a table may still be restricted from editing certain fields based on their role level.

-This guide covers how to control who can edit specific fields within tables, protect sensitive columns like salary or SSN, and implement the most granular permission control available in Baserow.
+This guide covers how to control who can edit specific fields within tables, protect sensitive columns, and implement the most granular permission control available in Baserow.

 Paid feature: Role-based permissions are available on Baserow Advanced and Enterprise plans.
 View pricing details.